gabee1987/TuneTrack/docs/PRIVACY_POLICY.md

 If you are located in the European Union / European Economic Area, we process your personal data on the following legal bases:

-- **Performance of a contract:**
-  To provide the App and its features, including Spotify integration.
+- **Performance of a contract:** To provide the App and its features, including Spotify integration.
-- **Consent:**
-  When you grant Spotify permissions, allow camera or microphone access, or agree to optional analytics (where applicable).
+- **Consent:** When you grant Spotify permissions or allow camera access.
-- **Legitimate interests:**
-  To maintain and improve the App, prevent abuse, and ensure security.
+- **Legitimate interests:** To maintain and improve the App, prevent abuse, and ensure security.

 You can withdraw your consent at any time by:

 - Disconnecting TuneTrack from your Spotify account,
-- Revoking permissions in your device settings (e.g. camera, microphone),
+- Revoking permissions in your device settings (e.g. camera),
 - Uninstalling the App.

 ---